 For example, you may receive psychotherapy such as cognitive-behavioral therapy.
 This might sound terrifying, but it is an amazing tool.
 These kinds of therapies help people with dual diagnoses learn how to change their brain’s habits.

 You get to rewire your brain away from your previous addictive behaviors while learning how to cope.
 You may receive medications that will help you heal.
 The medications are both for your mental health and to ease any remaining withdrawal symptoms.
 The expert professionals will work with you on what medications work and help you feel like you again.

 You will also have the opportunity to participate in support groups and self-help groups during this time.
 Dual diagnosis can be isolating.
 Therefore, group therapy sessions or counseling are in place to help you manage the isolation.

 Being able to discuss your successes and frustrations with dual diagnosis in a group setting is effective.
 People have begun healthy relationships in these inpatient centers and continue to support each other once they’ve gone back home.

 Your Level of Care

 According to ASAM, there are nine stages within the four levels of care.
-You can be any of these levels, and they are all treatable.
+You can be on any of these levels, and they are all treatable.
 Sometimes what’s after detox is having a medical professional discover your level of care.
 Essentially each level is there for the kind of care you need.
-The lowest level .05, is when you are at risk of developing substance use problems.
-Each level after that gradually increases in needs for service.
+The lowest level of .05 is when you are at risk of developing substance use problems.
+Each level after that gradually increases in need for service.

 What level of care you need will depend on your condition and the services you require.
 No matter where you start, you will recover.
 Remember the steps to take after detox include calling us and discovering the best treatment centers and plans for you.
 Congratulations on detoxing, you have done amazing thus far.
 Now, please take the next leap and call us at (888) 906-0952.
 We can’t wait to help you find the healing you deserve.